KaffeDiem/kaffediem.github.io/projects.md

 Push your friend off a platform on the same keyboard.
 A simple 2 player game written in Lua with Löve2D.

-preview gifs coming soon.
+Previews coming soon.

-Download: coming soon
+[Link to doink releases](https://github.com/KaffeDiem/Doink/releases "Download") for Mac and Windows on Github.